Abzraja/sql-challenge/README.md

 ![ERD Diagram](EmployeeSQL/Images/QuickDBD-sql-challenge.png)

 ## Data Engineering <a id="data-engineering"></a>
-When creating the diagram the Table Names, Fields, Primary and Foreign Keys, and Data Types and Relationships were entered.
+When creating the diagram the Table Names, Fields, Primary and Foreign Keys, Data Types, and Relationships, were entered.

 The tool creates an SQL Table Schema which you can export as a SQL file.